 Triggering a University Investigation

 The University’s investigation is triggered by the filing of a Formal Complaint, whether by the Complainant or Title IX Coordinator.
 In order to facilitate the investigation, a Formal Complaint should include as many details of the incident as possible.
 For example, providing names of the individuals involved and names of any witnesses can help expedite the investigation.

+The University will provide a prompt, fair, and impartial process from the initial investigation to the final result in cases of Sexual Misconduct involving both students and employees.

 Timeline for an Investigation and Responsibility Determination

-It is the University’s intention to complete a Title IX investigation and reach a determination of responsibility within ninety (90) business days, although the school’s good-faith efforts to conduct a fair, impartial investigation in a timely manner may require a different timeline depending on the circumstances.
+It is the University’s intention to complete a Title IX investigation and reach a determination of responsibility within 120 days, although the school’s good-faith efforts to conduct a fair, impartial investigation in a timely manner may require a different timeline depending on the circumstances.

 Any deadline set forth in this Regulation or imposed during the grievance process may be temporarily modified or given a limited extension of time for good cause with written notice to the Complainant and the Respondent of the delay or extension and the reasons for the modification.
 Good cause may include considerations such as the absence of a party, a party's advisor, or a witness; concurrent law enforcement activity; or the need for language assistance or accommodation of disabilities.